NickDeReus-ISU/DS-202-Final-Project/README.md

 Madhu Avula, Nick DeReus, Jacob Johnson, Brianna Norman

-# This document will eventually contain the final report of this project.
-For now it is a place for thoughts and structuring

 ## Introduction

 The weather has outstanding impacts on the daily lives of individuals.